National vs. Rural Internet Pricing

 - Network quality is as important to us as it is to you (since we all live in the same community, we use the same services as you do)

 - We offer the best service at the best price with lean margins

 - We typically serve areas that the national companies won’t

 Pricing Comparison Trap

 These days, even a single-person household can be filled with internet-connected devices: phone, computer, tablet, TV, Blu-ray player, video game console, thermostat, and even your lights or appliances!
 That many devices connected all at once to the internet?
-That requires a good high-speed connection.
+That takes a good high-speed connection.